Choonholic/ChzzkDownloader/doc/en-US/chzzk_transport_finalizer_manual.en-US.md

---rpcport [RPCPORT]       Set port of JSON-RPC server (default: 65000, 49152-65300) --snapshot SNAPSHOT       Save snapshot to a JSON file whenever changing status --startup [STARTUP]       Set startup method (normal|fast) --settings [SETTINGS]     Set action when saving settings (default|skip|quit) --reset                   Reset all settings
+--rpcport [RPCPORT]       Set port of JSON-RPC server (default: 65000, 49152-65300) --snapshot SNAPSHOT       Save snapshot to a JSON file whenever changing status --startup [STARTUP]       Set startup method (normal|fast) --pnpath [PNPATH]         Set the path to the notification plugin --pnparams [PNPARAMS]     Set the parameters for the notification plugin --pntexttype [PNTEXTTYPE] Set the text format used by the notification plugin (plain|markdown|html) --settings [SETTINGS]     Set action when saving settings (default|skip|quit) --reset                   Reset all settings
 ```